jfmedina05/Nand2Tetris/README.md

 # Nand2Tetris

-A comprehensive exploration of computer systems engineering through the Nand2Tetris curriculum, building a modern computer system from first principles.
+A comprehensive exploration of computer systems engineering through the Nand2Tetris curriculum, building a complete computer system from first principles.

 ---